dcgerard/hose/README.md

 Vignette
 ========

 I've provided a vignette demonstrating the methods available in `hose`.
 You can find it [here](http://dcgerard.github.io/code/sure_example.html).
-Or, if you can build the vignette on install with
+Or you can build the vignette on install with

 ``` r
 install.packages("devtools")